 Physical Therapist Salary

 There are many factors that affect a physical therapist salary.
 For instance, where you live will affect how much you’ll earn.
 The cost of living in your area will cause the average physical therapist salaries in your area to go up or down, accordingly.
+And of course, your education will factor into the equation, and post-degree certification as well.
+Do you specialize?
+Are you board certified?
+All these things play a part in how much you could earn.

 Your work environment will also determine your pay.
 If you work for a large company, they may be able to offer more in terms of salary and benefits.
 Your area of specialty or type of certifications you earn can also influence your earning potential.